 The Effective Tax-Free Threshold With LITO and LMITO

 In conjunction with the tax-free threshold, the Low Income Tax Offset (“LITO”) and for the period applicable, the Low and Middle Income Tax Offset, have the effect of increasing the minimum taxable income taxing point for most lower income earners.

-Here’s the effective tax-free thresholds for the same years as above, taking the lower income offsets into account, and assuming exemption from Medicare:
+The following table shows the effective tax-free thresholds for the same years as above, taking into account the low-income offsets, and assuming exemption from Medicare:

 |2015-16||$445 **||$20,542 **|